Cornell-Tech-ML/mod3-naraharip2017/README.md

 # Module 3.4 Matrix Multiplication Timing Comparison

-Running `timing.py` script from [here](https://gist.github.com/justinchiu/e153cbfa667ee8212c5fe40e12252c8a) (Credits to Hashim Hayat and Justin Chiu for the script) shows clear speed increases with the GPU on larger matrices
+Running `timing.py` script from [here](https://gist.github.com/justinchiu/e153cbfa667ee8212c5fe40e12252c8a) (Credits to Hashim Hayat and Justin Chiu for the script as posted in ed discussion by TA) shows clear speed increases with the GPU on larger matrices

 ```
 Timing summary